-Protocol analysis as a search.
-This logical form suggests our second topic.
-We regard the implication of Eqn.
-1 as suggesting a search.
-We consider structures, i.e. first order models, over a particular signature.
+We regard all executions as being models, i.e. first order structures over a particular signature.
 Some of these models represent complete executions, containing enough information to explain every event included.
 For instance, for every event in which a message is received, some event is already contained in the structure in which that message was sent.
 Other structures are incomplete, since some events may be unexplained.
-We will call these structures fragments, and the self-contained ones realized fragments.
+We will call all these structures fragments, and the self-contained ones realized fragments.
+Our representative catalog of executions should contain only realized fragments, and it should offer suitable substructures for all larger executions.